developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 The reason is that the Gateway will only route the traffics to the same namespace as the HTTPRoute[^httproute-doc].

-In short, we send the internet traffics to the Oathkeeper, and if all looks OK, it will forward the request to the upstream server.
+In short, we send the internet traffics to the Oathkeeper, and if all looks OK (the request is authenticated and whatnot), it will forward the request to the upstream server.

 Otherwise, the user will get the proper error message from Oathkeeper before even a single byte reaches the upstream server.
 That is the true power of